jsloan256/pyhwtest/README.md

 # depmod -a
 ```

+Also, please disable selinux or apparmor on your system. pyhwtest tries to map
+memory, which can be prevented by selinux depending on how pyhwtest is
+installed.

 # USAGE

 You must be root in order to use the hwtest module since it can access